keithlscott/opennetem/README.md

 the interfaces inside the containers.
 This also reduces the in-container complexity (though not necessarily the overall load on the system).

+To install the right version of docker and docker-compose, follow the instructions here (https://docs.docker.com/engine/install/ubuntu/) to add the docker repository and then use *apt install docker-ce* and *apt install docker-compose-plugin*

+Why: because different docker-compose versions will name containers differently and we need them to have known names.

 To build a python virtual environment in which to run opennetem, start with:

   pip install virualenv (if you don't already have virtualenv installed)